alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 ![Illustration of people walking along various intersecting paths in an abstract space](https://raw.githubusercontent.com/alan-turing-institute/trustworthy-assurance/main/docs/assets/images/ch1-header.jpg){ .off-glb }

+!!! warning "Navigating this Chapter"

+    This introduction starts with (optional) contextual information and discussion.
+Those who wish to read only the information that pertains directly to the project should skip to [this section](#about-the-project).

 > Do I contradict myself?
 Very well then I contradict myself, (I am large, I contain multitudes.) --Walt Whitman, Song of Myself

 Whitman's ode to self-knowledge and understanding contains many poetically-phrased truths.
 However, the one expressed in the above line is an *understatement*.
 If we were to identify and rank the most complex phenomena in the universe, our large and multitudinous minds would sit somewhere near the top of the list!